-- 3.19.1 The Winchester District Local Plan Part 1 includes two policies which inform the delivery of green infrastructure and ecology within the CWR area: Policy CPI5 Green Infrastructure and Policy CPI6 Biodiversity. - 3.19.2 Key green infrastructure on or adjacent to the CWR area includes river corridors, culverted waterways, mature trees and pocket parks.
-The SPD requires development of the CWR area to provide a net gain of well managed and multifunctional green infrastructure.
+The Winchester District Local Plan Part 1 includes two policies which inform the delivery of green infrastructure and ecology within the CWR area: Policy CP15 - Green Infrastructure and Policy CP16 - Biodiversity.

+- 3.14.13 Key green infrastructure on or adjacent to the CWR area includes river corridors, culverted waterways, mature trees and pocket parks.
+The SPD supports development of the CWR area to provide a net gain of well managed and multifunctional green infrastructure.
 This should incorporate spaces and features for recreation, amenity and biodiversity; and provide routes and pathways which link with the existing network.
-The aim is to promote healthy lifestyles and extend strategic green and blue corridors along the River Itchen valley. - 3.19.3 Areas of biodiversity should be linked together where possible to protect and enhance the ecology of the streams and landscape, thereby improving the ecological value of the site.
-Biodiversity is to be encourage through habitat generation and designing for wildlife.
-Existing trees should be retained and new trees planted, including street trees where appropriate.
+The aim is to promote healthy lifestyles and extend strategic green and blue corridors along the River Itchen valley, which is designated a Special Area of Conservation and a Site of Special Scientific Interest. - 3.14.14 Areas of biodiversity should be linked together where possible to protect and enhance the ecology of the streams and landscape, thereby improving the ecological value of the site.
+Biodiversity is to be encouraged through habitat generation and designing for wildlife.
+Overall, development is expected to achieve a net gain in trees, including the removal of poor quality specimens and additional planting in key areas such as Friarsgate and the Riverside Walk.